Thursday, December 24, 2020

 A Brief Picture of Man’s Journey From Objectivity to Subjectivity

 Objectivity is the natural condition for all creatures on this planet, including man.
-The pre-civilizational man was naturally objective; he lacked the power to introspect and examine the essence of his being; the outside world was all that he could sense.
-It is not clear how the first mythological stories got created, but these stories inspired the rise of all kinds of cults and quasi-religious movements, which, in turn, led to the formation of the first tribal communities and then the city-states.
+The pre-civilizational man was naturally objective.
+He lacked the power to introspect and examine the essence of his being.
+The outside world was all that he could sense.
+It is not clear how the first mythological stories got created, but these stories inspired the rise of all kinds of cults and quasi-religious movements which first led to the rise of the first tribal communities and then to the city-states.
 The first philosophical theories were born in these primitive tribal communities and city-states.
 Now man’s mind was being torn between the objective and the subjective.
 Along with the outside world, there was a second world that he could sense.
-This was the wondrous world inside him, the world of his being.
-He was now capable of introspecting, rationalizing, judging, and, in the case of some men of advanced intellect, doubting what their senses were telling them about the outside world.
-Through the conflict between objectivity and subjectivity, man’s mind kept developing and, over a period of thousands of years, he became capable of creating modern civilization.
+This was the world inside him, the world of his being.
+He was now capable of introspecting, rationalizing, judging and, in the case of some men of advanced intellect, doubting what his senses were telling him about the outside world.
+Through the conflict between objectivity and subjectivity man’s mind kept evolving.
+In a few thousand years, man became capable of creating modern civilization.

 The Dating of the Ancient Hindu Texts